-ADHD medication can slow growth in teenage boys, study findsJanuary 21st, 2013 in Attention deficit disorders /
+ADHD medication can slow growth in teenage boys, study findsJanuary 21, 2013 in Medicine & Health / Attention deficit disorders

 (Medical Xpress)—Adolescent boys with attention deficit hyperactivity disorder (ADHD) are more likely to be shorter and slimmer than their same-age peers, according to a new study published in the Medical Journal of Australia today.